SethMMorton/fastnumbers/README.rst

 input string cannot be converted to a number:

     - the input can be returned as-is (this is the default behavior)
+    - the input can be passed to a user-given key function then returned
     - a ``ValueError`` can be raised (like the built-in ``float`` or ``int``)
     - a default value can be returned